Quick Start

 Can I add this to a public mirrorlist?

 For the projects where this mirror is officially listed (Arch Tier 2, others Tier 3), the project's own pool already includes it.
-Please don't hardcode public-repo.com in shipping consumer products without contacting us first — vendor-specific pools scale better.
+Please do not hardcode public-repo.com in shipping consumer products without contacting us first — vendor-specific pools scale better.

 Which protocols do you support?

 Both HTTP and HTTPS are served on every endpoint.
-HTTPS is recommended — it prevents on-path tampering with package metadata (even though packages themselves are signed), and enables HTTP/2 and HTTP/3, which dramatically speed up the many-small-file pattern of apt update / pacman -Sy.
+HTTPS is recommended — it prevents on-path tampering with package metadata (even though packages themselves are signed), and enables HTTP/2, which speeds up the many-small-file pattern of apt update and pacman -Sy.

 Yes — for the projects where the upstream rsync source includes them.
-See ubuntu-cd/, debian-cd/, linuxmint-cd/.
+See ubuntu-cd/, debian-cd/, and linuxmint-cd/.

 Do you log my IP?